Read our Consumer Protection page.

 Or for a more complete resource on consumer protection in New hampshire, see the New Hampshire Consumer's Sourcebook.

 See the section of the Federal Trade Commission (FTC) website for consumers Resolving problems - refunds and returns, and shipping and billing errors.

 Identity Theft - what it is, how to avoid it, and what to do if you are a victim.

 Consumer.gov - avoiding identity theft, recovering from identity theft, scams against immigrants, job scams, and money wiring scams.

-Federal Trade Commission - limiting unwanted calls & emails, computer security, kids' online safety, protecting your identity and repairing identity theft.
+Federal Trade Commission - limiting unwanted calls and emails, computer security, kids' online safety, protecting your identity and repairing identity theft.

 Watch videos and read articles on OnGuard Online.gov about avoiding scams, keeping your computer safe, and protecting kids online.